djangify/djangify/README.md

 <br>

 - 👋 Hi, Djangify is a new start up that has been around for a while!
-- ⚡ Run by a qualified Full-Stack Software Developer with a specialization in eCommerce.
+- ⚡ Run by a qualified Full-Stack Software Developer with a passion for creating AI powered applications that automate workflows.
-- 👀 A new direction and focus from WordPress only to Django and Wagtail for eCommerce and Learning Management Systems
+- 👀 A new direction and focus from WordPress only to Django and AI for eCommerce and Learning Management Systems
 - 👯 Happy to collaborate on projects - bringing together other developers to bid for work
 - 🌱 Interested in open Source projects, Hackathons and anything related to women in tech
-- :point_up_2: Also using Flask and AI to build chatbots
+- :point_up_2: Also using Flask and AI to build AI Assistants
 - ✍️ Writing and more at [Djangify](https://djangify.com)
 - 📫 Contact me at @djangify.com

-# Django and Wagtail for (eCommerce)
+# Django, Next.JS, React, Tailwindcss - LangChain, Claude.AI, AI Assistants, AI Products

-Here at Djangify we mainly build eCommerce stores for customers looking to sell their products/services and learning management systems (LMS) for professionals looking to sell courses online.
+Here at Djangify we create bespoke web development services tailored to the unique needs of business owners and content creators.
 <br>
-Yes, we can build a website for you if you want one, but eCommerce and LMS is where we specialise.
+We support professionals seeking custom digital products that reflect their brand and vision.
 <br/>